librasteve/Air/docs/Air/Functional.md

 package Air::Functional::EXPORT::BASE
 -------------------------------------

-use :BASE as package to avoid collisions with Cro::Router, Air::Base & Air::Component names
+use :BASE as package to avoid collisions with Cro::Router, Air::Base & Air::Component names NB the HTML description list tags <dl dd dt> are also excluded to avoid conflict with the raku `dd` command

 AUTHOR
 ======